July 12, 2021 3 min read

 Where Does Aloe Come from?

-Aloe vera is part of the vast succulent family.
+Aloe Vera is part of the vast succulent family.
 This family of plants has intricate root systems, although shallow, which permit for absorbing water quickly.
 Plus, a succulent can store water for long periods, making them easy to care for plants.

 The Nutritional Value of Aloe

-Other Key Health Benefits
+Other Key Benefits of Aloe Vera

 Side effects of Aloe Vera